averyark/anime/readme.md

 ### Practices

 - `OOP` is suggested over `POP`; procedural programming is inferior as it lacks readability and reusability, especially in this project setup.
-- Making a comment with the purposes of your code is suggested but don't comment excessively.
+- Commetning with the purpose of your code is suggested but don't comment excessively.
 - Well maintained Desktop and Mobile support is expected.
 Most of our players will be PC and Phones players.
-- Putting the International community is one of our goal, which is why text localization is crucial.
+- Putting the International community into consideration is one of our goal, which is why text localization is crucial.
 - Interact with UIs using `utilities.ui.observeFor(uiName)`
 - Always prefer methods from the utilities library unless it is inferior in your use case